Analysis | Could the Supreme Court give Republicans more control over how to run elections?

 (Both sides gerrymander when given the chance, but Republicans have more opportunity to do it because they control more state legislatures, which get to draw maps in most states.)

-On Monday, four conservative justices seemed open to GOP legislators’ argument.
+On Monday, four conservative justices seemed open to GOP legislators’ arguments.
 Alito called it “an exceptionally important and recurring question of constitutional law.”
 Kavanaugh said it was too close to an election to decide this now, but he essentially urged Republicans to bring up the case next term.

 In 2020, Gorsuch endorsed this idea, writing: “The Constitution provides that state legislatures — not federal judges, not state judges, not state governors, not other state officials — bear primary responsibility for setting election rules.”